NordicID/nur_exa_firmware/exa_bootloader/README.md

 # EXA Bootloader Version History

+## VER 7 (14.9.2017)

+* Fixed reset source check where it looks now only POWEROFF_RESET flag in order to perform trigger delay.

 ## VER 6 (25.8.2017)

 * Added 500ms delay for trigger button for inorder to prevent accidentally startup's.